+What is Zakat?
 Zakat is the third pillar of Islam.
-It’s literally means “to increase”.
-So, Technically it means to purify one’s possession of wealth by distributing a prescribed amount which has to be given to the poor as a fundamental Ibaadat.
+It means “to increase.”
+So, Technically it means to purify one’s possession of wealth by distributing a prescribed amount to the poor as a fundamental Ibaadat.

-Zakat is mentioned seventy times in Quran.
-Allah says in Quran:
+Zakat is mentioned seventy times in the Quran.
+Allah says in the Quran:

 - Gold & Silver (whether jewelry or any other form).